Vietnam.vn - Nền tảng quảng bá Việt Nam

 dsc03971(1).jpg

 The family of Mr. Tran Van An, in Hamlet 1, Quang Tin Commune (Dak R'lap) is mobilizing relatives to join in harvesting durian.
-Mr. An's family's job is to cut and collect durian.
-Mr. An's family has 30 hectares of Ri6, Mongthong durian with 1,500 trees.
+The job of Mr. An's family is to cut and collect durian.
+Mr. An's family has 30 hectares of Ri6 and Mongthong durian with 1,500 trees.

 dsc03987(1).jpg

-Mr. An's family's durian garden has yielded about 150 tons of fruit per crop in its third year.
-He sells durian at an average price of about 50,000 VND/kg to traders in the garden.
+Mr. An’s family’s durian garden is harvesting for the third year, reaching about 150 tons of fruit/crop.
+He sells durian at an average price of about 50,000 VND/kg to traders at the garden.

 srphatngon-12-(1).png